ethersphere/bee-docs/docs/installation/install.md

 1.13.0
 ```

-Once Bee has been funded, the chequebook deployed, and postage stamp
+Once the Bee node has been funded, the chequebook deployed, and postage stamp
 batch store synced, its HTTP [API](/docs/api-reference/)
 will start listening at `localhost:1633`.